emilburzo/nest-rest/README.md

 ### Structure id

-You can just send a request with a random value for the NEST_STRUCTURE_ID, and you'll get back an error which contains the structure id, e.g.:
+You can just send a request with a random value for the NEST_STRUCTURE_ID:

 ```bash
 curl -X PATCH \